Mastering Metering: A Guide to Metering Modes in Photography

 Matrix / Evaluative Metering

-Of all the modes, this is considered the most ‘new photographer’ friendly.
+This is considered the most ‘new photographer’ friendly of all modes.
 It’s akin to an automatic mode on camera mode settings.
 This mode considers the entire scene, all of its shadows and highlights, when setting the exposure.
-It’s goal is to expose the darkest part of your image and the lightest part of your image as equally as possible.
+Its goal is to expose the darkest part of your image and the lightest part of your image as equally as possible.

-However, this mode tends to flop if you are shooting in complex lighting conditions, such as lots of contrast with lights and darks.
+However, this mode tends to flop if you shoot in complex lighting conditions, such as lots of contrast with lights and darks.
 But, it is very advantageous when capturing a scene with artificial lights.

 Best Used For?